 Holidays are just around the corner, and while we’re all locked down, music, as it always has, will play an integral part in everyone’s life, maybe to an even greater extent this year.
 But who will get the lion’s share in the music streaming business?
 There’s a strong thesis floating around that Spotify will be the one capturing the multibillion dollar opportunity.
+Scott Galloway, a marketing professor we closely follow, also believes that Spotify has the makings of a trillion dollar company, but with some caveats that apple music is engaging in anticompetitive behaviour to limit Spotify’s success.
+Watch his full analysis here.

 Labels are Losing Leverage